-How to Break Co Sleeping and Move Baby into a Room of their Own
+How to Break Co Sleeping and Move Baby Into a Room of Their Own

 There’s a reason why co sleeping has been one of the most-loved sleeping practices throughout history (and continues to be the bedtime norm for over 70% of children in the world!).
 Sleeping close to your baby gifts the whole family with better nights of rest, while promoting deep bonding during waking and sleeping hours.
+But is there a secret to how to break co sleeping when it’s time for your use of the sleep practice to come to an end?

 Luckily, all you need to ease the transition from co sleeping is a little planning—and a little patience!